macalinao/ian-website/posts/2016-01-15-the-power-of-high-level-abstractions.md

 We've now turned a 50 line function into a one-liner (sans the Monoid).
 Damn!

 If you haven't been exposed to this kind of programming before, you may be thinking that the Scala one-liner is much harder to read than the Go.
 However, I argue that once you learn and fully understand the abstractions, the Scala code will be better tested, more concise, and easier to understand.
 In a future blog post, I will be discussing exactly why I believe this.

+Thanks to Pradyuman Vig for reading drafts of this.